 This workshop is recommended for all child protection practitioners who work with Aboriginal children and young people, as well as foster carers and others who have Aboriginal minors in their care.

 How much does the workshop cost?

-The price is $250 per person, and includes two resource booklets that you can take with you after the course, as well as a light lunch.
+The price is $350 per person, and includes two resource booklets.
 If you would like to book in a group of participants, please contact us for rates.

 If you need to change or cancel your booking, please do so well in advance of the workshop.
 Unfortunately we are unable to offer exchanges or refunds within a week of the scheduled booking.

 How many people will be in my workshop?